How to Calculate Your Break-Even CPC?

 To figure out the break-even CPC based on your target CPA, you need to know two things first:-

-CPA = Cost / Conversion
+CPA = Cost / Conversions

 CPA = (Clicks * CPC) / (Clicks * Conversion Rate)